-Remaining a trusted organization through changing times Since its establishment in 1871, the National Printing Bureau, an agency engaged in administrative execution, has strived to manufacture products of a highly public nature that are closely connected to people's lives, such as Bank of Japan notes, the Official Gazette, and passports.
+Remaining a trusted organization through changing times Since its establishment in 1871, the National Printing Bureau has strived to manufacture products of a highly public nature that are closely connected to people's lives, such as Bank of Japan notes, the Official Gazette, and passports.
 The Bureau has been stably supplying such high-quality products.
 Although our business environment is transforming dramatically, the mission of the National Printing Bureau will remain unchanged.

 The Bureau will ensure a stable and reliable supply of products while preserving our traditions, responding flexibly to environmental changes, and adopting constant technology evolution while continuing to create products and information services with public trust.
-By making efforts on both sides, the Bureau contributes to the further development of Japan's society and economy and the stability of people's lives.
-Mission of the National Printing Bureau By reliably providing products and information services such as Bank of Japan notes, the Official Gazette, and passports that support social infrastructure, the National Printing Bureau contributes to the development of the Japanese economy and foster stability of people's lives.
+By making efforts on both sides, the Bureau contributes to the further development of Japan's society and economy and the stability of people's lives Mission of the National Printing Bureau By reliably providing products and information services such as Bank of Japan notes, the Official Gazette, and passports that support social infrastructure, the National Printing Bureau contributes to the development of the Japanese economy and foster stability of people's lives.

-Competent ministry: Ministry of Finance Bank of Japan notes Bank of Japan notes Bank of Japan notes Cabinet Office National Plant Plant Plant Plant Plant Okayama Plant Plant Other government agencies, local governments, etc. Bank of Japan notes and the National Printing Bureau Are you familiar with the small text located at the bottom center of the banknote?
+Competent ministry: Ministry of Finance Digital Agency Bank of Japan notes Bank of Japan Bank of Japan Cabinet Office National Plant Plant Plant Plant Okayama Plant Other government agencies, local governments, etc. Operations related to Public Basic Information Database (an essential infrastructure-related database, hereinafter the "Base Registry") Bank of Japan notes and the National Printing Bureau Are you familiar with the small text located at the bottom center of the banknote?
 This is called the "manufacturer's imprint" and serves as evidence that it is manufactured by the National Printing Bureau.
-Banknotes are manufactured by the National Printing Bureau based on the Minister of Finance's production plans and the quantity ordered by the Bank of Japan.
-The history of banknote manufacturing dates back to the National Printing Bureau's predecessor, the Paper Money Bureau, through which the Ministry of Finance produced the first domestically manufactured banknote in 1877.
+Banknotes are manufactured by the National Printing Bureau based on the order from the Bank of Japan, the nation's central bank, in accordance with the Minister of Finance's production order.
+The history of banknote manufacturing dates back to the National Printing Bureau's predecessor, the Paper Money Bureau, through which the Ministry of Finance produceed the first domestically manufactured banknote in 1877.
 Since then, the Bureau has consistently manufactured Bank of Japan notes, engaging in all processes from paper manufacturing to printing.